GTNewHorizons/GT5-Unofficial/README.md

 ## How to use

-On the latest branch, run these
+On the latest branch, run this command to get the patch on your latest

 ```bash
 git cherrypick 2777b95fe6e133809f721dafdde3a99556248f6a